-- 15.1 All general concerns should be through the child's class teacher or form tutor who will work with their Head of Department/Head of Year to ensure any concerns are addressed in a timely fashion. - 15.2 If the concern is regarding the provision for a child's SEND then concerns should be raised with the SENCO or Inclusion Manager. - 15.3 If parents/carers feel that their concerns are not dealt with to their satisfaction, they should contact the Deputy Headteacher responsible for SEND. - 15.4 If parents/carers remain concerned about any aspect of the provision for their child's education, they should seek to speak to a member of the Senior Leadership Team and, if the situation still remains unresolved, consult the school's website for information on how to make a formal complaint.
+- 15.1 All general concerns should be through the child's class teacher or form tutor who will work with their Head of Department/Head of Year to ensure any concerns are addressed in a timely fashion. - 15.2 If the concern is regarding the provision for a child's SEND then concerns should be raised with the SENCO. - 15.3 If parents/carers remain concerned about any aspect of the provision for their child's education, they should seek to speak to a member of the Senior Leadership Team and, if the situation still remains unresolved, consult the school's website for information on how to make a formal complaint.